 - Write Variables (Local and Global)

-All these flow steps execute transactions on the database, to ensure end-to-end consistency of the data processed in the scenario, you configure a JDBC transaction manager.
+All the flow steps and adapters execute transactions on the database, to ensure end-to-end consistency of the data processed in the scenario, you configure a JDBC transaction manager for the flow steps.
+The XI Adapter only needs a JDBC transaction manager if used on receiver side in multicast scenarios (splitter, sequential multicast).
 Some specific considerations are described in section ‘Recommendations and Restrictions’ below.

 JMS Transacted Resources

 In cloud integration configuration, there are some adapters using JMS persistency.
-These adapters are only available with the 24-June-2017 release (2.29*) for cloud integration customers having an Enterprise License.
+These adapters are only for cloud integration customers having an Enterprise License.
 This is the case for following adapters:

 - JMS Sender and Receiver Adapter